 One of the weaknesses I’ve discovered in Uganda to deal with is the absence of self-drive car rental service, for example, the Hertz and Avis offerings internationally.
 The traditional preference in Uganda used to be of a chauffeur-driven car, where you hire a vehicle with a driver and most car rental companies in Uganda still offer only those options to their customers.

-Be that as it may, a year ago, Gorilla Expeditions Ltd, which is among the oldest travel company in the country, decided to shake the things up a bit, and launched a new a sister company offering self drive car rental services called 4×4 Uganda Ltd which started up from Kampala, Jinja and Kabale, and now is offered crosswise over 17 cities in Uganda and to some other neighbouring countries like; Kenya, Uganda, Tanzania and Rwanda for the moment.
+Be that as it may, a year ago, Gorilla Expeditions Ltd, which is among the oldest travel company in the country, decided to shake things up a bit and launched a new sister company offering self-drive car rental services called 4×4 Uganda Ltd which started up from Kampala, Jinja and Kabale, and now is offered crosswise over 17 cities in Uganda and to some other neighbouring countries like; Kenya, Uganda, Tanzania and Rwanda for the moment.
 I had been keeping an eye on them for some time, and I thought now is a perfect time to talk about it.

-Their car models are customized to suite the bad road conditions.
-They also have the option of hiring car for few hours in a day, or hire for a day, or few days or even weeks and months at a go.
-In case you rent a vehicle for just few hours you’re charged per hour basis in kilometres.
-Which means the quote is inclusive fuel and you don’t have to return full tank.
-When you return the car they just check for how many kilometres you have drove and bill you accordingly.
+Their car models are customized to suit the bad road conditions.
+They also have the option of hiring a car for few hours in a day or hire for a day, or few days or even weeks and months at a go.
+In case you rent a vehicle for just a few hours you’re charged per hour basis in kilometres.
+This means the quote is inclusive fuel and you don’t have to return the full tank.
+When you return the car they just check for how many kilometres you have driven and bill you accordingly.

-If you want to hire a self drive car for some few days, you’d be charge per day and most interesting on this there is no mileage limit and in most cases quote is exclusive flue.
+If you want to hire a self-drive car for a few days, you’d be charged per day and most interesting on this there is no mileage limit and in most cases quoted is the exclusive flue.
 The major condition here is that you are not supposed to drive on major highways at night.

-What you need to do the hire a car for self drive in Uganda?
+What do you need to do the hire a car for self-drive in Uganda?
 A Passport / National ID / Voter ID as a proof of identification card, Driving permit and a credit card